EricSyamir/petronascybersec/README.md

 ## Overview

-The PETRONAS Cybercrime Platform is a PHP-based web application designed to help combat cybercrime in Malaysia, with a **primary focus on deepfake recognition and detection**.
-The platform leverages advanced AI technology to identify and analyze deepfake content in images and videos.
+The PETRONAS Cybercrime Platform is a Python Flask-based web application designed to help combat cybercrime in Malaysia, with a **primary focus on deepfake recognition and detection**.
+The platform leverages a **dual detection system** combining Sightengine API (60% weight) and Machine Learning (40% weight) to identify and analyze deepfake content in images and videos with enhanced accuracy.

 ### Key Capabilities

-- **🎯 Deepfake Recognition**: Advanced AI-powered detection of AI-generated and deepfake content in images and videos
+- **🎯 Deepfake Recognition**: Advanced dual-system detection combining Sightengine API (60%) and Machine Learning (40%) for AI-generated and deepfake content in images and videos
-- **📊 Real-time Analysis**: Instant deepfake detection with confidence scoring and detailed technical analysis
+- **📊 Real-time Analysis**: Instant deepfake detection with weighted confidence scoring and detailed technical analysis
-- **🔍 Multi-format Support**: Analyze images (JPEG, PNG, GIF, WebP, BMP) and videos (MP4, AVI, MOV, WMV)
+- **🔍 Multi-format Support**: Analyze images (JPEG, PNG, GIF, WebP, BMP) with dual detection, videos (MP4, AVI, MOV, WMV) with Sightengine
 - **🌐 URL & Upload Support**: Analyze media from file uploads or direct URLs
-- **📈 Comprehensive Reporting**: Detailed analysis reports with authenticity scores and indicators
+- **📈 Comprehensive Reporting**: Detailed analysis reports with weighted scores, individual system results, and authenticity indicators

 ### Additional Features